Abuse, Abandonment, and Adultery Are Biblical Grounds for Divorce

 The Apostle Paul allowed divorce for abandonment

-The Law of Moses actually commanded divorce for breaking any of the three marriage vows in Exodus 21:10: food, clothing, and “marital rights,” which can be defined as love, as we read in the New Testament passages earlier.
+Example 1: The Bible commanded divorce for breaking any of the three marriage vows in Exodus 21:10-11: food, clothing, and “marital rights,” which can be defined as love (as we read in the New Testament passages earlier).

-The same was true for a prisoner-of-war wife who was captured during a battle.
+Example 2: The same was true for a prisoner-of-war wife who was captured during battle.
 If a man took a captive as his wife, he had to do her the honor of letting her mourn before sleeping with her.
-As his wife, she must be treated properly, not just raped.
+As his wife, she had to be treated properly.
+But later, if he no longer loved her and tried to reduce her to slave status or sell her, he was required to let her go free, presumably so that she could marry someone who would care for her.
+The husband could not treat her any way he wanted.
+She was either a wife with rights, or she had to be set free.
+This is the second time the Bible commands divorce.

 This sounds like abusive marriages today where a woman has no voice and no power.
-All she can do is obey, like a slave.
-Read more about this in Chapter 6 of the Life-Saving Divorce book, which looks at many Bible verses on divorce (including verses you may never have read before).
+She started as a wife with an honorable marriage, but she is being reduced to slave-status.
+Read more about this in Chapter 6 of the Life-Saving Divorce.

 “When a man chooses to be abusive, he breaks the covenant.